Search by Keyword

 Live Performances

-The Beatles may not have ever performed "Here Comes The Sun" on stage, but George Harrison has.
-The first occasion was on August 1st, 1971 at the legendary "Concert For Bangladesh."
-There were two performances of this concert on this day, one at 2:30 pm and then at 8 pm.
-Both shows included George and Bandfinger guitarist Pete Ham doing an impressive acoustic rendition of the song.
-"George just said he wanted to keep it simple," Pete Ham stated in interview.
-"He told me he used a capo on it and what changes were important.
+The Beatles may not have ever performed "Here Comes The Sun" live, but George Harrison has.
+The first time was on August 1st, 1971 at the legendary "Concert For Bangladesh."
+There were two performances on this day, one at 2:30 pm and then at 8 pm.
+Both shows included Harrison and Bandfinger guitarist Pete Ham doing an impressive acoustic rendition of the song.
+"George just said he wanted to keep it simple," stated Pete Ham.
+"He told me that he used a capo on it and what changes were important.
 Then I went back to the hotel and listened to the 'Abbey Road' tape.
 We never rehearsed it - no time!"
-Beverly Tucker, Pete's girlfriend, relates in the book ""Without You: The Tragic Story Of Badfinger": "Pete was thrilled that someone he admired thought enought of him to do that stage spot at the Bangladesh concert.
+His girlfreind Beverly Tucker explained in Dan Matovina's book ""Without You: The Tragic Story Of Badfinger" that her boyfriend Pete Ham was very "thrilled that someone he admired thought enough of him to do that stage spot at the Bangladesh concert.
 It was really a buzz for him."

 George shied away from live performances for quite a long time, only periodically gracing a stage.
-His appearance at the Prince's Trust Rock Gala at Wembley Arena in London on June 5, 1987 was a welcome surprise, his performance of “Here Comes The Sun” being almost expected but very well received.
+Harrison's appearance at the Prince's Trust Rock Gala at Wembley Arena in London on June 5, 1987 was quite a welcome surprise, his performance of “Here Comes The Sun” being almost expected but very well received.
 This amazing star-studded performance included Elton John, Eric Clapton, Phil Collins, Jeff Lynne, Ben E. King and many others.

 Conclusion

-It was very well noticed by Beatles fans and reviewers alike that George Harrison put in a very impressive showing on the "Abbey Road" album.
+It was well noticed by Beatles fans and reviewers alike that George Harrison put in a very impressive showing on the "Abbey Road" album.
 With the news the following year that The Beatles had broken up, speculations abounded as to how each band member would do as solo artists.

 Song Summary